 What is a core group?

-A core group is a closely collaborating research team typically consisting of one or two tenured senior investigators as project managers and 2-3 postdoctoral scholars and/or PhD students.
+A core group is a closely collaborating research team typically consisting of one or two tenured senior investigators as project managers, e.g. a number of senior researchers and 2-3 postdoctoral scholars and/or PhD students.

 A core group may consist of researchers from the same department or researchers across departments and universities.